Bactria–Margiana Archaeological Complex: Etymology

-Early Food Producing Era
+Early Food-Producing Era

-There is archaeological evidence of settlement in the well-watered northern foothills of the Kopet Dag during the Neolithic period at Jeitun (or Djeitun).
-In this region, mud brick houses were first occupied during Early Food Producing Era, also known as Jeitun Neolithic, from c.
-7200 to 4600 BC.
-The inhabitants were farmers with origins in southwest Asia, who kept herds of goats and sheep and grew wheat and barley.
-Jeitun has given its name to the whole Neolithic period in the northern foothills of the Kopet Dag.
+There is archaeological evidence of settlement in the well-watered northern foothills of the Kopet Dag during the Jeitun era (7200−4600 BC).
+In this region, mud brick houses were first occupied during the Jeitun, also called the Early Food-Producing Era.
+The inhabitants were farmers with origins in West Asia who kept herds of goats and sheep and grew wheat and barley.
+Jeitun has given its name to the whole Neolithic in the northern foothills of the Köpet Dag.
 At the late Neolithic site of Chagylly Depe, farmers increasingly grew the kinds of crops that are typically associated with irrigation in an arid environment, such as hexaploid bread wheat, which became predominant during the Chalcolithic period.
-This region is dotted with the multi-period hallmarks characteristic of the ancient Near East, similar to those southwest of the Kopet Dag in the Gorgan Plain in Iran.
+This region is dotted with the multi-period hallmarks characteristic of the ancient Near East, similar to those southwest of the Köpet Dag in the Gorgan Plain of Iran.

 Regionalization Era

-Regionalization Era begins in Anau IA with a pre-Chalcolithic phase also in the Kopet Dag piedmont region from 4600 to 4000 BC, then the Chalcolithic period develops from 4000 to 2800 BC in Namazga I-III, Ilgynly Depe, and Altyn Depe.
+The Regionalization Era begins in Anau IA with a pre-Chalcolithic phase also in the Kopet Dag piedmont region from 4600 to 4000 BC, then the Chalcolithic period develops from 4000 to 2800 BC in Namazga I-III, Ilgynly Depe, and Altyn Depe.
 During this Copper Age, the population of the region grew.
 Archaeologist Vadim Mikhaĭlovich Masson, who led the South Turkmenistan Complex Archaeological Expedition of 1946, saw signs that people migrated to the region from central Iran at this time, bringing metallurgy and other innovations, but thought that the newcomers soon blended with the Jeitun farmers.
 (Vadim was the son of archaeologist Mikhail Masson, who had previously already started work in this same area.)
-By contrast, a re-excavation of Monjukli Depe in 2010 found a distinct break in settlement history between the late neolithic and early chalcolithic eras there.
+By contrast, a re-excavation of Monjukli Depe in 2010 found a distinct break in settlement history between the late Neolithic and early Chalcolithic eras there.

 Major chalcolithic settlements sprang up at Kara-Depe and Namazga-Depe.
 In addition, there were smaller settlements at Anau, Dashlyji, and Yassy-depe.
 Settlements similar to the early level at Anau also appeared further east– in the ancient delta of the river Tedzen, the site of the Geoksiur Oasis.
 About 3500 BC, the cultural unity of the area split into two pottery styles: colourful in the west (Anau, Kara-Depe and Namazga-Depe) and more austere in the east at Altyn-Depe and the Geoksiur Oasis settlements.
 This may reflect the formation of two tribal groups.
 It seems that around 3000 BC, people from Geoksiur migrated into the Murghab delta (where small, scattered settlements appeared) and reached further east into the Zerafshan Valley in Transoxiana.
 In both areas pottery typical of Geoksiur was in use.
 In Transoxiana they settled at Sarazm near Pendjikent.
-To the south the foundation layers of Shahr-i Shōkhta on the bank of the Helmand river in south-eastern Iran contained pottery of the Altyn-Depe and Geoksiur type.
+To the south the foundation layers of Shahr-i Sōkhta on the bank of the Helmand River in south-eastern Iran contained pottery of the Altyn-Depe and Geoksiur type.
 Thus the farmers of Iran, Turkmenistan and Afghanistan were connected by a scattering of farming settlements.